Payment systems

 Local Bank Integration Gateway

 Despite being listed at the end, this is the simplest and the most limited way of organizing a gateway on the website.
-Here, a client’s payment request is redirected to the bank’s gateway, which is then redirected back after the payment is confirmed.
+Here, a client’s payment request is redirected to the bank’s gateway, which is then redirected back after the transaction is confirmed.
 With a pretty simple setup procedure and suitable fees, this method has many drawbacks.
-This gateway process has limited options (repeating transactions, chargeback), isn’t prepared for scaling up, and has no payment journey tracking.
+This gateway process has limited options (repeating transactions, chargeback), isn’t prepared for scaling up, and has no transaction journey tracking.

 Features and Functionality of Payment Gateway Systems